-If you want to help patients and diagnose diseases the five-year dual-degree Health Sciences BS / Physician Assistant MS program may be a good fit for you.
-The undergraduate pre-professional curriculum provides a stimulating and supportive environment to build strong skills in critical thinking and problem solving through foundation courses in health, science, psychology and the humanities.
+If you want to help patients and diagnose diseases, the six-year Health Sciences BS/Physician Assistant Studies MS Dual Degree program may be a good fit for you.
+The undergraduate curriculum provides a stimulating and supportive environment to build strong skills in critical thinking and problem solving through foundation courses in health, science, psychology and the humanities.

 In addition to the prescribed curriculum, there are multiple opportunities for experiential learning through internships and clinical hours, all of which will enrich your college experience, provide you with exposure to various healthcare environments, and help you to build a professional network.

 Students are assured a seat in the graduate portion of the program, provided they meet progression criteria set for their enrollment term, described below.
 Prior to enrolling in the PA graduate program, students must complete an online application through CASPA (Centralized Application Service for Physician Assistants) prior to year 4 of undergraduate studies.

 This undergraduate entry option is designed for students who have found their niche in healthcare as a physician assistant early in their academic career.
 Applicants with more than 15 college credits are not eligible to apply to this program.
 Transfer students with more than 15 college credits are encouraged to consider applying to the BS program in Health Sciences.